aosabook/500lines/ci/chapter.rst

 ````

-The `runner_checker` function is used to periodically ping each registered test runner to make sure they are still responsive.
-If they become unresponsive, then that runner will be removed from the pool, and its commit ID will be dispatched to the next available runner.
-It will log the commit ID in the `pending_commits` variable.
+The `runner_checker` function periodically pings each registered test runner to make sure they are still responsive.
+If they become unresponsive, then that runner will be removed from the pool and its commit ID will be dispatched to the next available runner.
+The function will log the commit ID in the `pending_commits` variable.

 ````python
     def runner_checker(server):